This article lists effective ways for an artist to market their work and sell more both online and in their community.

 Participation in events can really help increase the exposure of your art in your community.
 Sell at local festivals.
 Participate in an art contest.
 Donate art to a charity auction.

-Many cities have art associations that bring artists together that allows them to learn from each other and participate in art related events.
+Many cities have art associations that bring artists together that allows them to learn from each other and participate in art-related events.
 If there is not an art association near you, try talking to your city's chamber of commerce; they may have upcoming art events you can get involved with.

 5. Give Away Your Art for Holidays and Birthdays

-Here's how it works.
-Every time you give away art, you are adding another place where your work is displayed.
+Here's how it works: Every time you give away art, you are adding another place where your work is displayed.
 That means more exposure.
-Each guest of that home will see it and eventually you will start getting requests for commissions from people who saw your work in someone else's home.
+Each guest of that home will see it, and eventually, you will start getting requests for commissions from people who saw your work in someone else's home.

 I especially love to do this during Christmas for a dirty Santa party.
-It feels great seeing people fight our my artwork.
+It feels great seeing people fight over my artwork.
 Every time I giveaway art at a Christmas party, I get at least one commission from another party guest.

 6. Have a Giveaway Contest